colossalcap/real-estate-demo/README.md

 2. create a python environment using this command: python -m venv ./venv
 3. activate the python environment using this command: source venv/Scripts/activate
 4. install the required libraries by running this command: pip install -r requirements.txt
+5. Extract Oracle-client.zip to the root of the project

 - run project
 1. cd to the root folder of the project